Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: The Prophet and Prophet++ Frameworks

-Our Prophet is a conceptually simple two-stage framework.
+As depicted in Fig. \ref{fig:framework}, our Prophet is a conceptually simple two-stage framework.
 In the answer heuristics generation stage, a vanilla VQA model is learned to generate two types of answer heuristics, \emph{i.e.}, answer candidates and answer-aware examples (detailed in $\S$\ref{sec:ahg}).
 In the heuristics-enhanced prompting stage, the answer heuristics, question, and caption are integrated into a formatted prompt to instruct a frozen LLM to predict an answer (detailed in $\S$\ref{sec:prompting}).
-An overview of the Prophet framework is depicted in Fig. \ref{fig:framework}.
+Moreover, we introduce modern large multimodal models (LMMs) in different stages of Prophet to obtain a more powerful Prophet++ framework, which is detailed in $\S$\ref{sec:prophet++}.